Codedivah/JS-Fundamentals/README.md

 ### Description

-This script prints the message:"Javascript is amazing.
+This script prints the message:"JavaScript is amazing.